modelica/ModelicaSpecification/RationaleMCP/0032/readme.md

     extends type-specifier [ class-or-inheritance-modification ] [annotation]
 ```

 Thus, only `extends`-clauses can deselect entities they would otherwise inherit.
 Deselections are not supported in `short-class-specifier` (which can be part of a `short-class-definition`) and `constraining-clause` because both can be within nested `class-modification`; allowing deselections in such would enable deselections that are not top-level modifications.
-Note, that the `class-modification` application of `long-class-specifier` is not changed to `class-or-inheritance-modification`.
-Deselection support for `long-class-specifier` is assumed to be of low interest; such can be added later if considerable use-cases emerge.
+Also the `class-modification` application of `long-class-specifier` is not changed to `class-or-inheritance-modification`; deselection support for `long-class-specifier` is assumed to be of low interest and can be added later if considerable use-cases emerge.

 Note that, deselection syntax is not supported within annotations.
 Thus,